Tours, cruises and desert safaris

 Dubai has dozens of identikit tour operators who pull in a regular supply of punters in search of the instant “Arabian” experience.
 The emphasis is firmly on stereotypical desert safaris and touristy dhow dinner cruises, although a few operators offer more unusual activities ranging from falconry displays to helicopter rides.

-Top of most visitors’ wish lists is the chance to get out into the desert – although it’s worth bearing in mind the sandy hinterlands of Dubai are regarded more as a kind of enormous adventure playground rather than as a natural spectacle, and the emphasis is usually on petrol- and adrenaline-fuelled activities rather than on the quiet contemplation of the desert.
+Top of most visitors’ wish lists is the chance to get out into the desert – although it’s worth bearing in mind that the sandy hinterlands of Dubai are regarded more as a kind of enormous adventure playground rather than as a natural spectacle, with the emphasis placed firmly on petrol- and adrenaline-fuelled activities.
+If you want to enjoy the sands in peace and quiet, rent your own vehicle and drive as far away from the tour groups as possible.

-As well as the perennially popular dhow dinner cruises offered by pretty much every operator, there are numerous city tours available, as well as trips to neighbouring emirates.
+As well as the perennially popular dhow dinner cruises offered by pretty much every operator, there are also numerous city tours available, plus trips to neighbouring emirates.
 Some operators also offer various watersports, snorkelling and diving (although for diving it’s better to contact a specialist dive operator).

-Prices can vary quite considerably from operator to operator, so it’s worth shopping around.
+Prices can vary considerably from operator to operator, although you generally get what you pay for, and some of the cheaper operators cut more corners than you might be comfortable with.
 Most operators post the latest tariffs on their websites.
 It’s usually easiest to book by phone, since few places have conveniently located offices, although many hotels have an in-house tour desk (bear in mind, however, that they’ll most likely steer you in the direction of a particular operator).

-Getting out on the waters of the Creek is one of the highlights of a visit to the city, either via the short abra ride across the Creek (see Bur Dubai and beyond by boat) or via longer abra or dhow cruises.
+Getting out on the waters of the Creek is one of the highlights of a visit to the city, either via the short abra ride across the Creek; by chartering your own abra or state-of-the-art water taxi; or by taking a dhow cruise.

 One thing that virtually every visitor to Dubai does at some point is go on a desert safari.
 The main attraction of these trips is the chance to see some of the desert scenery surrounding the city, and although virtually all tours put the emphasis firmly on cheap thrills and touristy gimmicks most people find the experience enjoyable, in a rather cheesy sort of way.

 The vast majority of visitors opt for one of the endlessly popular half-day safaris (also known as “sunset safaris”).
-These are offered by every tour operator in town and cost from around 150dh up to 350dh.
-Whoever you decide to go with the basic ingredients remain the same, although staff employed by the cheaper operators are sometimes guilty of shockingly dangerous driving en route to the dunes.
+These are offered by every tour operator in town and cost from around 175dh up to 375dh.
+Whoever you decide to go with the basic ingredients remain the same.
 More expensive tours will also generally offer superior service, better-quality food and a wider range of entertainments at their “Bedouin camps”.

 After a brief stop, during which your vehicle’s tyres will be partially deflated as a preparation for going off-road, you’ll be driven out into the dunes on the opposite side of the highway from Big Red for an hour or so to enjoy the traditional Emirati pastime of dune-bashing.
 This involves driving at high speed up and down increasingly precipitous dunes amid great sprays of sand while your vehicle slides, skids, bumps and occasionally takes off completely.
 Thrills apart, the dunes are magnificent, and very beautiful at sunset, and although it’s difficult to see much while you’re being bumped around inside the vehicle, your driver will probably stop near the highest point of the dunes so that you can get out, enjoy the scenery and take some photos.
 You might also be given the chance to try your hand at a brief bit of sand-skiing.
 Alternatively, some tour operators take you back to the main road, where you can go for a ride across the dunes on a quad bike – or “dune buggy” – generally for an additional fee.